 If your marketing suggests you do, then only then are they more likely to look at your offerings.
 Look more closely at how you actually solve that pain point.

-If you just focus on trying to sell your modality, you’re probably losing out on a lot of potential clients and customers.
+If you just focus on trying to sell your modality, you’re usually losing out on a lot of potential clients and customers.
 Unless your client is a therapist or previous customer of your type of therapy, they may have little understanding of what your modality does.
-The reality is, there are thousands of different types of therapy, healing, and coaching to choose from today.
-Many healing or therapy modalities mean very little to the consumer.
-So the first thing you need to be selling is the solution.
+The reality is, there are thousands of different types of therapy, healing, and coaching to choose from today, the healing or therapy modalities is not what they are buying.
+They are buying a solution to their problem.

 So how do you make your ideal clients understand what you do?